 Reggie Cleveland's 3 home runs allowed in 1976

-With a record 6,105 homers logged in 2017, and plenty more clearing the fence in '18, this is most certainly the wrong climate for any qualified pitcher to challenge Cleveland's mark for any non-strike season in the Integration Era (1947-present).
+With a record 6,776 homers logged in 2019, this is most certainly the wrong climate for any qualified pitcher to challenge Cleveland's mark for any non-strike season in the Integration Era (1947-present).

 Jody Davis' 89 baserunners caught stealing in 1986

 Davis' total ties for 166th all time, but everyone ahead of him played before the end of World War II and integration.
 Davis raced past Gary Carter's 75 caught-stealing throws in 1983, and no other backstop has reached 70 since Tom Pagnozzi in '91.
 As we referenced with Henderson above, there simply aren't enough steal attempts now to create an environment where one could throw out baserunners like Davis did for the Cubs more than 30 years ago.
-Tucker Barnhart, the Majors' leader with 28 caught-stealing throws in 2017, was only challenged 69 times.
+J.T.
+Realmuto, the Majors' leader with 43 caught stealing throws in 2019, was challenged a total of 92 times all season.

 Joe Sewell's three-strikeout season in 1932

 An easy candidate for the toughest hitter to strike out in the history of the game, Sewell's career punchout percentage (.014 percent) is best described as "microscopic."
-The Hall of Famer's three strikeouts over 576 plate appearances in 1932 -- the fewest of any qualified season with at least 502 trips to the plate -- was matched by 12 players on Opening Day, 183 players within the first week and 289 players by the end of April this season.
+The Hall of Famer's three strikeouts over 576 plate appearances in 1932 -- the fewest of any qualified season with at least 502 trips to the plate -- was matched by 12 players on Opening Day 2020 and 147 players within the first week of the season.